awsdocs/aws-codecommit-user-guide/doc_source/how-to-mirror-repo-pushes.md

    origin  ssh://git-codecommit.us-east-2.amazonaws.com/v1/repos/MyDemoRepo (push)
    ```

-   You now have two Git repositories as the destination for your pushes, but your pushes will go to *some\-URL*/MyDestinationRepo first\.
-If the push to that repository fails, your commits will not be pushed to either repository\.
+   You now have two Git repositories as the destination for your pushes, but your pushes go to *some\-URL*/MyDestinationRepo first\.
+If the push to that repository fails, your commits are not pushed to either repository\.
 **Tip**
 If the other repository requires credentials you want to enter manually, consider changing the order of the pushes so that you push to AWS CodeCommit first\.
 Run git remote set\-url \-\-delete to delete the repository that is pushed to first, and then run git remote set\-url \-\-add to add it again so that it becomes the second push destination in the list\.
 For more options, see your Git documentation\.